Building a Personal Fitness Assistant with OpenClaw

 DeepSeek

-1. Write common commands as clear scripts
+1. Write common commands as scripts

-2. Package the scripts as OpenClaw Skills
+2. Package scripts as OpenClaw Skills

-# Today's Health Data
+# Today's health data

-python3 scripts/garmin_commands.py health_data
+python3 skills/garmin-workout/scripts/garmin_commands.py health_data

-python3 scripts/garmin_commands.py sleep_analysis
+python3 skills/garmin-workout/scripts/garmin_commands.py sleep_analysis

-python3 scripts/garmin_commands.py last_run
+python3 skills/garmin-workout/scripts/garmin_commands.py last_run

 # Generate and push an easy run to Garmin Connect

-python3 ~/.openclaw/workspace/skills/garmin-workout/scripts/integrated_openclaw_skill.py \
+python3 ~/.openclaw/workspace/skills/garmin-workout/scripts/skill.py \

 --command generate_and_push --args '{"command": "/easy_run 8km tomorrow"}'